How to Avoid a Climate Disaster: Publication

 How to Avoid a Climate Disaster was published in hardcover by Alfred A. Knopf on February 16, 2021.
 An audiobook narrated by Gates and Wil Wheaton was released the same day.
 A large-print paperback edition was published on February 23, 2021.

 The book debuted at number one on The New York Times nonfiction best-seller list for the week ending February 20, 2021.

 Reception

 The ideas in How to Avoid a Climate Disaster generated discussions and commentary on both sides of the Atlantic.
+Most reviewers found that the book did not adequately address the political obstacles that must be overcome to transition away from fossil fuels, but many appreciated its assertion that technological progress and innovation will be critically necessary for the worldwide energy transition.
+Additionally, many commentators disagreed with Gates' emphasis on the intermittency problem associated with both solar power and wind power, and some took issue with his conclusion that nuclear fission power might be an acceptable way of mitigating climate change.

 Politicians, journalists and activists

 Gordon Brown

 Writing in The Guardian, former UK prime minister Gordon Brown made generally positive comments on the book, but warned that it only touches briefly on the political obstacles the international community must navigate before a cataclysm is averted:

+Michael Mann

+In The New Climate War, the climatologist Michael Mann writes that Gates' book "advocates for a technocratic approach to addressing the climate crisis" (technologies in which "Gates has personal investment") and is "overly dismissive of the role that renewable energy can play in decarbonizing our economy".
+According to Mann, "the primary remaining obstacles are not fundamentally technological [...].
+They are political".

 Bill McKibben

 Like Brown, US climate activist Bill McKibben faulted How to Avoid a Climate Disaster for not spending more time discussing the political impediments preventing action on climate change mitigation.
 However, McKibben's criticisms were more pointed: